philipperemy/name-dataset/README.md

 m.search_first_name('Joe') > 1 # will only return the VERY VERY COMMON names like "Joe" or "Anna".
 # True
 ```
-- You can adjust the threshold based on this table:
+- You can adjust the threshold based on this table (If you want to match roughly the same number of names as in the V1, set the threshold to 0.15 for first names and 1.0 for last names):

 | Threshold | Top First names | Top Second names |
 |-----------|-----------------|------------------|